Pablitto153/Tic_Tac_Toe.Game-v.1-/README.md

+Hello world !!!
-This is my first game, which is working in console and it's a tic-tac-toe or also named Noughts and Crosses.
+This was my second project in Codecademy, where i created the console game Tic-Tac-Toe or also names as Noughts and Crosses, using C++.
+I was using Visual Studio for coding.
-Next time i want to upgrade this game, i want to try to code the game board with another way.
+If you have any suggestions - let me know.
+I want to know where can i code better, more compact and if there are any mistakes.
+Welcome and have fun !